 Learn something new every day More Info... by email

-The blue line is also important in determining strategy for play.
+This line is also important in determining strategy for play.
 Defensemen often plant themselves by the blue line while their team is in the offensive zone in order to protect against a turnover.
 If the other team steals the puck away from the offensive team, the play shifts in the other direction of the ice and the defensemen are then in good position to back up and help defend their goal.
-Because defensemen often stay by the blue line, they are commonly known as "blue liners."
+Because defensemen often stay by the line, they are commonly known as "blue liners."